JJCoding01/FEmethods/README.md

     Moment: None
 ```

-The `location` must be a positive value, otherwise it will raise a `ValueError`.
+The `location` must be a positive value, and less than or equal to the length
+of the beam, otherwise it raise a `ValueError`.

 ### femethods.elements.Beam
 Defines a beam as a finite element.
-This class will handle the bulk of the analysis, populating properties (such as meshing and values for the reactions).
+This class will handle the bulk of the
+analysis, populating properties (such as meshing and values for the reactions).

 To create a `Beam` object, write the following: